Nicotine the Wonder Drug

 Why is this poor woman always, always exhausted and so often on the point of collapsing or exploding?
 She seems to have a horrible life, but is it really helped by smoking?
 Or could smoking be contributing to or even causing her problems?

-What is undoubtedly true, in my experience, is that many people like Ms Tirado whom I’ve helped to escape from nicotine addiction, feel much better when they cease to put poison into their bodies all day.
+What is undoubtedly true is that many people whom I’ve helped to escape from nicotine addiction feel much better when they permanently stop inhaling poisonous tobacco fumes into their lungs.

 Text © Gabriel Symonds